RavanH/orange-confort-plus/readme.txt

 == Description ==

 [Orange Confort+](https://confort-plus.orange.com/index_en.html) aims to enhance user experience on your website.
-It works best when your website is fully accessible.

-Orange Confort+ does **not** fix website accessibility issues: blocking points stay blocking points, with or without Orange Confort+.
+It works best when your website is fully accessible because it does **not** fix website accessibility issues: blocking points stay blocking points, with or without Orange Confort+.

 = Toolbar features =